 And if like me, travel isn’t something you just do to ‘get away from it all’ but more of a lifestyle choice (or you want it to be), then the opportunities to get paid for writing about your travel addiction are even greater.

 Below are the two simplest ways you can travel the world and get paid for writing about it in the online world.
-Pitching to newspapers and magazines is a bit beyond the scope of this particular post so if that interests you, you might want to check out my travel writing experts’ tips on how to become a travel writer.
+Pitching to newspapers and magazines is a bit beyond the scope of this particular post so if that interests you, keep a lookout for future tips on that topic.

 1. Get paid for writing your own travel blog